Cameltr/RGTSI/README.md

 ## Citation
-If you use this code or dataset for your research, please cite our papers.
+If you find our code or datasets helpful for your research, please cite our paper.
 ```
 @inproceedings{liu2022reference,
   title={Reference-guided texture and structure inference for image inpainting},